iamrootsh3ll/AnchorWatch/README.md

 ## Configuration

-Edit ./anchorWatch.ps1 and add the follwing details in corresponding sections:
+Edit .\anchorWatch.ps1 and add the follwing details in corresponding sections:

 ```
 SMTP Hostname           Domain Name of SMTP Server
+SMTP Port               Default= 25.
+Use 25, 465, or 587

 SMTP Username
 SMTP Password
-Email Address From      Sender@email.com
+Email Address From      sender@email.com
 Email Address to        recipient@mailaddress.org
 ```